generoi/bedrock/README.md

 ## Theme development

-* Run `yarn` from the theme directory to install dependencies
+* Run `npm i` from the theme directory to install dependencies
 * Update `webpack.mix.js` with your local dev URL

 ### Build commands

-* `yarn start` — Compile assets when file changes are made, start Browsersync session
+* `npm run start` — Compile assets when file changes are made, start Browsersync session
-* `yarn build` — Compile and optimize the files in your assets directory
+* `run run build` — Compile and optimize the files in your assets directory
-* `yarn build:production` — Compile assets for production
+* `run run build:production` — Compile assets for production

 ## Documentation